 - Taxation management

-Warehouse management functions include order fulfillment and processing, allowing for more accurate inventorying.
-This helps automate picking, packing, shipping and putaway processes.
+ERP with a warehouse management system manages order fulfillment and processing, allowing for more accurate inventory information.
+This helps automate picking, packing, shipping, and putaway processes.
 Look for ERPs that provide these warehouse management features:

 - Slotting optimization

 - Picking procedures

 - Demand correlation

 - Outbound processing

 - Wave and load planning

 - Container packing

 Customer Relationship Management